 - In states that do not require documentation, draft a letter stating the State you reside in and that you homeschool.
 Sign and send in the letter.

-Remember, the inventory changes, so if you see something you’re interested in you better grab it before it’s gone!
+Remember, the inventory changes often and quickly, so if you see something you’re interested in you better grab it before it’s gone!

-FULL DISCLOSURE: I have not tried one of these laptops yet.
+FULL DISCLOSURE: I have not tried one of these laptops yet from NFS.
 This was just an awesome share.
 But, if you’ve purchased a laptop this way before, please leave your experience in the comments.
 I would love to hear how it is!